 Other Zoloft patients have filed a class action lawsuit in the Northern District of California, accusing Pfizer of false advertising.
 Rather than suing for compensation for injuries due to Zoloft's reported or unreported side effects, this class action lawsuit argues that Pfizer made misrepresentations about Zoloft's effectiveness.
 Plaintiffs point to studies that found that Zoloft did not work as well as Pfizer claimed it did.

-If your child has suffered birth injuries due to the use of Zoloft, consider having the facts of your situation reviewed by an attorney for free.
+If your child has suffered birth injuries due to the use of Zoloft, consider speaking with a qualified drug and medical device attorney near you today.
 Because there are several groups of plaintiffs already in the court system, you may want to consider any legal options you may have without delay to best protect your rights.